The seed

 Not a platitude.
 Cognitive science spent the next two thousand years proving him right.

-In 1956, psychologist George A. Miller published what became a landmark paper: The Magical Number Seven, Plus or Minus Two.
-He found that human working memory can hold roughly 7 chunks of information at once.
-Not 7GB.
-Not 7TB.
+In 1956, George Miller published what became a landmark paper: The Magical Number Seven, Plus or Minus Two.
+He found that human working memory holds roughly 7 chunks of information at once.
+Not 7 GB.
+Not 7 TB.
 Seven chunks.
-This is a hardware constraint, not a software issue.
-You can’t upgrade it by “trying harder,” just as you can’t grow an extra heart chamber by running.
+A hardware constraint, not a software issue.
+You can’t upgrade it by “trying harder,” any more than you can grow a new heart chamber by running.

 “In an information-rich world, the wealth of information means a dearth of something else — a scarcity of whatever it is that information consumes: the attention of its recipients.”

-Now apply this logic to the AI era.
+Now apply that to the AI era.

 Every new “possibility” is a new valve.
 Every valve asks: open or not?

-If it were just me, fine — maybe I’m doing it wrong.
+If it were just me, fine.
+Maybe I’m doing it wrong.
 But the numbers say otherwise.

 APA’s 2023 Work in America Survey (n=2,515):

-• 38% of employees worry AI will make their jobs obsolete
+- 38% of employees worry AI will make their jobs obsolete

-• Among those worried: 51% say work hurts their mental health, 64% feel tense or stressed daily, 37% report emotional exhaustion
+- Among those worried: 51% say work hurts their mental health, 64% feel tense or stressed daily, 37% report emotional exhaustion

-• Even among those NOT worried about AI replacement, stress is rising — 56% feel micromanaged by tech surveillance
+- Even among those NOT worried about AI replacement, stress is rising — 56% feel micromanaged by tech surveillance

 Microsoft’s 2024 Work Trend Index:

-• 75% of knowledge workers now use AI at work
+- 75% of knowledge workers now use AI at work

-• 78% bring their own AI tools (BYOAI)
+- 78% bring their own AI tools (BYOAI)

-• Yet 59% of leaders admit they can’t quantify AI’s productivity gains
+- Yet 59% of leaders admit they can’t quantify AI’s productivity gains

-• 60% of companies lack an AI vision or plan
+- 60% of companies lack an AI vision or plan

-• 46% of global workers are considering quitting within the year — an all-time high
+- 46% of global workers are considering quitting within the year, an all-time high

 Upwork’s 2024 Research (the most damning):

-• Over 50% of AI-using employees report feeling “overwhelmed”
+- Over 50% of AI-using employees report feeling “overwhelmed”

-• Workers with AI tool access report more burnout, not less
+- Workers with AI tool access report more burnout, not less

 Gallup 2021 Global Emotions Report:

-• 42% report worry — all-time high
+- 42% report worry, also an all-time high

 Back in 2007, Tarafdar named five flavors of technostress: overload (work faster), invasion (always on), complexity (steep learning curves), insecurity (will I be replaced?), uncertainty (this tool will be obsolete next quarter).